Hematopoietic stem cell: DNA damage

 DNA strand breaks accumulate in long term hematopoietic stem cells during aging.
 This accumulation is associated with a broad attenuation of DNA repair and response pathways that depends on HSC quiescence.
 Non-homologous end joining (NHEJ) is a pathway that repairs double-strand breaks in DNA.
 NHEJ is referred to as "non-homologous" because the break ends are directly ligated without the need for a homologous template.
 The NHEJ pathway depends on several proteins including ligase 4, DNA polymerase mu and NHEJ factor 1 (NHEJ1, also known as Cernunnos or XLF).

 DNA ligase 4 (Lig4) has a highly specific role in the repair of double-strand breaks by NHEJ.
-Lig4 deficiency in the mouse causes a progressive loss of Hematopoietic stem cells during aging.
+Lig4 deficiency in the mouse causes a progressive loss of hematopoietic stem cells during aging.
 Deficiency of lig4 in pluripotent stem cells results in accumulation of DNA double-strand breaks and enhanced apoptosis.

 In polymerase mu mutant mice, hematopoietic cell development is defective in several peripheral and bone marrow cell populations with about a 40% decrease in bone marrow cell number that includes several hematopoietic lineages.
 Expansion potential of hematopoietic progenitor cells is also reduced.
 These characteristics correlate with reduced ability to repair double-strand breaks in hematopoietic tissue.

 Deficiency of NHEJ factor 1 in mice leads to premature aging of hematopoietic stem cells as indicated by several lines of evidence including evidence that long-term repopulation is defective and worsens over time.
 Using a human induced pluripotent stem cell model of NHEJ1 deficiency, it was shown that NHEJ1 has an important role in promoting survival of the primitive hematopoietic progenitors.
 These NHEJ1 deficient cells possess a weak NHEJ1-mediated repair capacity that is apparently incapable of coping with DNA damages induced by physiological stress, normal metabolism, and ionizing radiation.

 The sensitivity of hematopoietic stem cells to Lig4, DNA polymerase mu and NHEJ1 deficiency suggests that NHEJ is a key determinant of the ability of stem cells to maintain themselves against physiological stress over time.
 Rossi et al. found that endogenous DNA damage accumulates with age even in wild type Hematopoietic stem cells, and suggested that DNA damage accrual may be an important physiological mechanism of stem cell aging.

 Loss of clonal diversity

 A study shows the clonal diversity of hematopoietic stem cells gets drastically reduced around age 70 from 20,000–200,000 HSC/MPPs contributing evenly to 10–20 expanded clones accounting for 30–60% of haematopoiesis due to mutations that occurred decades earlier that make them grow faster, substantiating a novel theory of ageing which could enable healthy aging.
+Of note, the shift in clonal diversity during aging was previously reported in 2008 for the murine system by the Christa Muller-Sieburg laboratory in San Diego, California.